dongzgh/dongzgh.github.io/journal.md

 * Searched TV stands from WayFair

 * [L3MONSHAPE](#l3monshape)
-	* Continued learning of 'Entrepreneurship: How To Start A Business From Business Idea' from Udemy
+	* Continued the learning of 'Entrepreneurship: How To Start A Business From Business Idea' from Udemy
-	* Continued learning of 'Introduction to Biomedical Imaging' from edX
+	* Continued the learning of 'Introduction to Biomedical Imaging' from edX
 	* Reorganized DevOps for Volics and Lemtri

 * [HEXAGONMI](#hexagonmi)